RyeL1te/RyeliteDesktop/README.md

 > ![image](https://github.com/user-attachments/assets/f1537d49-7aac-4344-ba6a-77a01339e63f)
 >

-3. Install HighLite
+3. Install RyeLite
 4. You will be prompted by the game client when launching to automatically install any future updates!
 ## Linux
-1. Obtain the .AppImage file from the [latest release](https://github.com/Highl1te/HighliteDesktop/releases/latest)
+1. Obtain the .AppImage file from the [latest release](https://github.com/ash-of-the-meadow/RyeliteDesktop/releases/latest)
 2. Execute the AppImage
 3. You will be prompted by the game client when launching to automatically install any future updates!
 ## MacOS